 Like our Cream of Bacon Soup, this is a soul soothing comfort meal dinner, especially when it’s chilly outside–and you’re cozy inside!

 The recipe is versatile, easy to make and can be made ahead.
-It’s even better the next day!
+If you have leftovers, I think it’s even better the next day!

 Fun fact: Senate Bean Soup, made with navy beans and ham, is served every day in the U.S. Senate dining room.
 I won’t make a joke about Congress and gas, but oh, it’s tempting!